Dugy/bomba/README.md

 api.notify_me("If you see this, it's working.", true);
 ```

-Connecting to it through the browser can automatically generate a GUI like this:
+Connecting to it through the browser can automatically generate the code for calling `notify_me()`.
+To allow convenient access with minimum work, it can also generate a GUI like this:
 ![](screenshot.png)

-Alternatively, a custom page can call `notify_me()`.

 ## Features
 Bomba is fully usable, but some additional features are planned.